flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180323-18-04-22-quotes-start-week.md

     daughter, died at 3 years from Leukemia.
   card_citation: ''
 card_2:
-  card_text: "> “a\x1CHe has a good life and he has everything.
-Donald is going to be 74, 73 for the next \\[election\\] and maybe he should just go and play golf and enjoy his fortune.a\x1D\n> \n> Ivana Trump, Pres.
-Trump's ex-wife, interview with \"Page Six\", April 21, 2018.
-She also discusses her ex-husband not \"taking nonsense from anybody\".\n\n[click for full article](https://pagesix.com/2018/04/21/ivana-trump-says-donald-should-just-go-and-play-golf/)"
+  card_text: "> “ax1CHe has a good life and he has everything.
+Donald is going to be 74, 73 for the next [election] and maybe he should just go and play golf and enjoy his fortune.ax1Dn> n> Ivana Trump, Pres.
+Trump's ex-wife, interview with "Page Six", April 21, 2018.
+She also discusses her ex-husband not "taking nonsense from anybody".nn[click for full article](https://pagesix.com/2018/04/21/ivana-trump-says-donald-should-just-go-and-play-golf/)"
   card_citation: click for full article
 card_3:
   card_text: >-